-- The size does not include the amount of memory needed to build the data structures to store the data arrays.
-While, in most cases, this is negligible compared to that of the data arrays, it can be nontrivial, especially when dealing with deeply-nested composite datasets. - Several filters such as Calculator and Shrink simply pass input data arrays through, so there's no extra space needed for those data arrays that are shared with the input.
-The memory size numbers shown, however, do not take this into consideration.
+• The size does not include the amount of memory needed to build the data structures to store the data arrays.
+While, in most cases, this is negligible compared to that of the data arrays, it can be nontrivial, especially when dealing with deeply-nested composite datasets.